Missing (The Killing): Reception

 "Missing" received divisive reviews, which a few critics predicted would happen.
 Positive reviews appreciated that the episode allowed the characters to develop, something the show had been previously criticized for not doing.
 The A.V.
-Club's Meredith Blake rated the episode a B+, calling it "probably best installment of The Killing since the pilot."
+Club's Meredith Blake rated the episode a B+, calling it "probably the best installment of The Killing since the pilot."
 She added, "'Missing' is a fine example of narrative digression done right, something that, up until now, The Killing has consistently gotten wrong."
 Negative reviews focused on the fact that, aside from the opening and closing, the episode did nothing to advance the main plot.
 Sean McKenna of TV Fanatic rated the episode just over 3 out of 5 stars, commenting "While I appreciate the devotion to character and background detail, I don’t want it to take away completely from the focus of the case.
 There needs to be a balance.
 And with only two episodes left, I'm now slightly afraid of the story being neatly and quickly wrapped up.
 Bow included."
 Even some of the positive reviews were a bit restrained in their praise, stating that the show would have been served far better if this episode had aired much earlier in the season.

 The episode was watched by 1.98 million viewers, slightly higher than the previous episode.